MangaD/jsocketpp/README.md

 make
 ```

-This will produce `libsocket.a` in the project root.
+This will produce `jsocketpp.a` in the project root.

 ## Linking

-- Link against `libsocket.a` (or the shared library if you build one).
+- Link against `jsocketpp.a` (or the shared library if you build one).
 - On **Windows**, also link against `ws2_32.lib` and `iphlpapi.lib`.
 - On **Linux/POSIX**, no extra libraries are needed.